joescii/lift-ng/README.md

 )
 ```

-Then add it to the scope you want this bound model to exist in.
+Once defined, add the binder to the scope you want this model to exist in.

 ```html
 <div ng-app="MyLiftNgApp">